Demo mode · boardroom-ready walkthrough

 Operating motionFirst-level reconsideration / medical necessity appeal

-Sirrus submits this motion on behalf of the treating provider and requests immediate reversal of the denial and full claim reprocessing.
-This package includes the denial artifact, supporting clinical records, claim and authorization timeline, and the routing logic used to select this reconsideration path.
+This first-level reconsideration is submitted on behalf of Regional Medical Center by their revenue cycle team.
+We request immediate reversal of the medical necessity denial and full reprocessing of the above claim.
+This package includes the denial artifact, supporting clinical records, claim and authorization timeline, and the payer-specific routing documentation applicable to this reconsideration.

 Request for full overturn

-Sirrus requests immediate reversal of the medical necessity denial and reprocessing of the above claim.
+Regional Medical Center requests immediate reversal of the medical necessity denial and reprocessing of the above claim.
 This motion is grounded in the source clinical record, claim history, authorization trace, payer denial notice, and the applicable provider-appeal and IMRT policy framework mapped to this case.
+A written response is requested within the timeframe specified in the provider agreement and applicable state prompt-payment regulations.

 Clinical and claim summary

-The denied account reflects definitive radiation treatment for oropharyngeal squamous cell carcinoma with bilateral neck coverage.
+The denied account reflects definitive radiation treatment for oropharyngeal squamous cell carcinoma (ICD-10 C10.9) with bilateral neck coverage.
 The record contains the radiation oncology consult, physician order, simulation note, inverse-planned IMRT treatment plan, dose-volume histogram set, and the signed course prescription showing total dose and dose per fraction across the treatment dates listed above.
-The claim history, billed units, and dates of service reconcile to the treatment course; no duplicate, bundling, or timing variance was identified.
+The claim history, billed units (CPT 77301; CPT 77385 × 33), and dates of service reconcile to the treatment course.
+No duplicate, bundling, or timing variance was identified in the pre-release claim audit.

 Why the denial is incorrect